ariakit/ariakit/.github/ISSUE_TEMPLATE/BUG.md

 <br>

 > Using Reakit at work?
-Please, consider asking your company to sponsor us. ❤️<br>
+Please, consider asking your company to sponsor us. ❤️
 > https://opencollective.com/reakit